SICKAG/sick_scan_base/README.md

 192.168.0.22 is alive
 ```
 and a lot of unreachable entries.
-In the example the ip address 192.168.0.4 is the laserscanner MRS1104 and the ip address 192.168.0.22 is the computer running linux (check this with
+In the example the ip address 192.168.0.4 is the laserscanner MRS1104 and the ip address 192.168.0.22 is the computer running linux.
+Check this with
 ```bash
 ifconfig|grep 192.168.0.22
 ```

 :question: Question:
-My scanners  do not use the default ip address.
-How can I parse the scanner ip address to the tool?
+My scanner does not use the default ip address.
+What shall I do?